testcontainers/java-local-development-workshop/step-6-write-tests.md

 }
 ```

-* We have reused the `ContainersConfig` class that we created in the previous steps.
+* We have reused the `ContainersConfig` class that we created in the previous steps to define all the required containers.
-* We have configured the `spring.kafka.consumer.auto-offset-reset` property to `earliest` to make sure that we can read all the messages from the beginning of the topic.
+* We have configured the `spring.kafka.consumer.auto-offset-reset` property to `earliest` to make sure that we read all the messages from the beginning of the topic.
 * We have configured the `RestAssured.port` to the dynamic port of the application that is started by Spring Boot.

 ## First Test - Verify Application Context Starts Successfully
-Let's create/update the test class `ApplicationTests` under `src/test/java` with the following test:
+Let's create the test class `ApplicationTests` under `src/test/java` with the following test:

 ```java
 package com.testcontainers.catalog;